 If you don't enroll during your Medigap Open Enrollment period, the insurance company can use medical underwriting to decide whether to accept your application and how much to charge you.

-Generally, your open enrollment period begins as soon as you're eligible for Medicare Part B, and continues for six months.
+Generally, Medigap Open Enrollment Period begins as soon as you're enrolled in Medicare Part B, and continues for six months.
 See medicare.gov for more information.

 Your Medigap policy covers only you, not your spouse.

 Typically, you pay cost-sharing (copayments) for most medical services.

 You still need to pay your Medicare Part B premium.

 Premium may vary with gender and health and may go up with age.